Komet/MediaElch/docs/README.md

 ## User Documentation

 Documentation for users can be found at <https://mediaelch.github.io/mediaelch-doc/>.
-It's source code can be found at <https://github.com/mediaelch/mediaelch-doc/>.
+Its source code can be found at <https://github.com/mediaelch/mediaelch-doc/>.

 ## Contributor / Developer Documentation